Skip Nav Skip to Search

 The Statistical Analysis Centers (SACs) are units or agencies at the state government level that use operational, management, and research information from all components of the criminal justice system to conduct objective analyses of statewide and systemwide policy issues.
 There are currently SACs in 53 states and territories.
 The SACs vary in their placement within the state government structures.
 Some are within a criminal justice or general state planning or coordinating agency; some are part of a governor's advisory staff; and others are located in a line agency such as the state police, attorney general's office, or department of corrections.
 There are several housed in universities.

-Most of the SACs obtain their base financial support from the U.S. Justice Department's Bureau of Justice Statistics.
+SACs receive partial funding from the Bureau of Justice Statistics.
 Many also receive funding from other federal and state budget appropriations.

 (Source: Justice Research and Statistics Association Website, http://www.jrsa.org/sac/aboutsacs.html)